DerpHerpenstein/src-721/README.md

 ### Additional Notes

 1. Token ID: If a Token ID is required, it is assigned in the order of valid minting.
 However, if a Token ID is added in the mint JSON, it would be difficult to effectively implement the combination and switching of mint modes.
+So it is not a good design to contain the Token ID in the mint json.

 2. NUM: The maximum number of stamp with the same traits.
 In order to allow for the existence of Images with the same traits within a collection and prevent multiple mints with the same signature from a single address, we have introduced a variable called "num" to represent the maximum quantity of Images with the same traits.
 Additionally, the signature data needs to include an indication of which numbered Image with the same traits it corresponds to.
 If the value of "num" in the deploy JSON is N, then the range of "num" in the signature data is [0, N-1].